bpj/stackmarks-xelatex/README.md

     \stackMarks[KERN FIX]{BASE}[RAISE FIX]{MARK}[FAKE BASE]

-The six possible arguments are, in order:
+The five possible arguments are, in order:

 -   [*kern fix*]
     -   A (decimal) number specifying, as a fraction of an *em* like `0.15` or `-0.09`, how much extra kerning to add or, more often, subtract, to the kern centering the upper *mark* over the *base*.